Luca Luciano: Life and work

 Luciano has defined himself as a solo artist, not solely an instrumentalist, but a complete musician in line with the tradition set by the great maestri of the past.
 He has held the position of clarinet professor at the Leeds College of Music in the UK, he is a specialist of both classical and improvised music and his research focuses on extended techniques, unconventional sound production, sound effects and new compositions for solo clarinet.
 Music to him is part of a broader philosophical path (in the sense of "philo-sophia") where creativity is an important element of his life with an ontological relevance to him.
 When it comes to his art, "Luciano seems intent on challenging preconceptions" and his interpretations are praised as "bold and unique".

 Introduced as "the new voice of the clarinet" by De Klarinet magazine, a keen promoter of new music, he has been described by Musician Magazine as "a noted Italian clarinettist and composer who now makes his home in London, having developed an enviable reputation as an instrumental virtuoso around the UK and overseas via recordings and concert hall appearances".
-Praised by the International Clarinet Association for "the full range of his abilities", Luciano was introduced by the BBc as "one of Europe's leading exponents of jazz clarinet".
+Praised by the International Clarinet Association for "the full range of his abilities", Luciano was introduced by the BBC as "one of Europe's leading exponents of jazz clarinet".

 He has "established himself as the friendly face of contemporary clarinet" according to the Clarinet & Saxophone Magazine.
 He has held several recitals, master-classes, lecture-recitals and workshops in the UK, Europe and South America including the South Bank Centre in London, the Barber Institute of Fine Arts (Birmingham University), the Edinburgh Festival in Scotland, SESI Serie International and Centro Cultural São Paulo (Brazil), European Clarinet Festival in Belgium, The American Cathedral in Paris.
 In recent years he has been focusing primarily on his own music with premieres regularly held at St Martin in the Fields in London for their "New Music Series", Cambridge University and overseas.
 His compositions have been cited on books about the clarinet repertoire.

+His research on extended techniques, sound effects, unconventional sound production and their application on composed or improvised music started when he took up a position as a Lecturer at the Leeds College of Music (UK) and has carried on over the years resulting in the publication of his "Introductory Method to Extended Techniques" for clarinet which sums up the last fifteen years of his research.